Area of Research

-Accurate delivery of radiation therapy directly impacts the success of cancer treatment.
-Our research is focused on the rapidly-growing field of scintillation dosimetry, or in other words, the use of scintillation detectors to measure radiation dose.
-Our work ranges from basic research on scintillator properties to detector development and clinical applications aimed at verifying precise, accurate radiation delivery.
+Radiation therapy has been used in the treatment of cancer for more than a century, and more accurate delivery of radiation dose directly impacts the success of radiation therapy in cancer treatment.
+Our research is focused on measuring radiation dose using scintillation detectors within the rapidly growing field of scintillation dosimetry.
+Our work ranges from basic research on scintillator properties to detector development and clinical applications aimed at verifying precise, accurate radiation dose delivery.

-- In vivo dosimetric systems using plastic scintillators.
+- In vivo systems of dosimetry using plastic scintillators

-Our research team members are experts in these research areas and are striving to make cancer history.
+Our research team members are experts in these research areas and are making cancer history.